-The blockchain technology is hitting the world by storm and reality is, we’ve barely harnessed even a fraction of its full potential.
-Though many are benefiting from blockchain technology, there is more room for poor from emerging economies.
-Financial institutions such as India’s banking giant ICICI has begun to deeply integrate the blockchain technology with a bold pioneering move of enlisting top corporate to utilize their blockchain platform.
+Blockchain technology is hitting the world by storm and the reality is, that we’ve barely harnessed even a fraction of its full potential.
+Though many are benefiting from blockchain technology, there is more room for the poor from emerging economies.
+Financial institutions such as India’s banking giant ICICI have begun to deeply integrate the blockchain technology with a bold pioneering move of enlisting top corporate to utilize their blockchain platform.

-Recently, more than 250 banks have signed up, optimistic of how this new system could make financial transactions faster, safer and more efficient.
+Recently, more than 250 banks have signed up, optimistic about how this new system could make financial transactions faster, safer, and more efficient.
 Although most might think that blockchain technology only concerns and affects mostly developed countries, on the contrary, it will significantly impact emerging markets and hasten the progress of developing countries all over the world.

-Multiple financial institutes are taking advantage of the blockchain technology to enhance client experiences and quick service delivery.
-From sending payments, remittances, and other forms of financial dealings, thereby offering faster and transparent way.
-Imagine the amount of time, labour and documentation materials are saved using blockchain technology aside from making the transactions more secure.
+Multiple financial institutes are taking advantage of blockchain technology to enhance client experiences and quick service delivery.
+From sending payments, remittances, and other forms of financial dealings, thereby offering a faster and more transparent way.
+Imagine the amount of time, labor, and documentation materials saved using blockchain technology aside from making the transactions more secure.